GaPhil/dpa/README.md

 # Differential Power Analysis (DPA)

+This repository contatins the code for the [Hardware Security](https://www.kth.se/student/kurser/kurs/IL1333?l=en) course taught at KTH Royal Institue of Technology.

-Side Channel Attack: Differential Power Analysis (DPA) on AES encryption algorithm to deduce secret keys
+#### Side Channel Attack: Differential Power Analysis (DPA) on AES encryption algorithm to deduce secret keys

 DPA can be performed as follows: